dry states in india

 1. Bihar

-Bihar is on the list of the dry states in India that have recognized the significant threat posed by the increasing problem of alcoholism.
+Bihar is one of the dry states in India that has recognized the significant threat posed by the increasing problem of alcoholism.
 The state government’s proposal to amend the Bihar Excise Act of 1915 resulted in the Bihar Excise (Amendment) Act of 2016.
-Now you’re wondering When was alcohol banned in Bihar?
-So Bihar implemented a complete alcohol ban in 2016.
+Now you’re wondering when alcohol was banned in Bihar.
+So, Bihar implemented a complete alcohol ban in 2016.

 2. Gujarat

-Since the division of Gujarat and Maharashtra in 1960, Gujarat (dry states in India) has been recognized as a state that prohibits the sale and consumption of alcohol.
+Since the division of Gujarat and Maharashtra in 1960, Gujarat (a dry state in India) has been recognized as a state that prohibits the sale and consumption of alcohol.
 This restriction is enforced through the Bombay Prohibition Act of 1949, which remains in effect in Gujarat.
-Gujarat has had a prohibition on alcohol since 1960, making it the first state in India to implement such a ban.
+Gujarat has been prohibited from alcohol since 1960, making it the first state in India to implement such a ban.

 3. Mizoram

-The Mizoram (dry states in India) Liquor Prohibition Act, 2019, is a law enacted in the Indian state of Mizoram that prohibits the sale, manufacturing, and consumption of liquors within its territory. regardless of their social status, are strictly forbidden from using any intoxicating substances or consuming alcohol.
+The Mizoram (dry states in India) Liquor Prohibition Act, 2019, is a law enacted in Mizoram that prohibits selling, manufacturing, and consuming liquors within its territory.
+Regardless of their social status, they are strictly forbidden from using any intoxicating substances or consuming alcohol.

 4. Nagaland

 The preamble of the Nagaland Liquor Total Prohibition Act, 1989, explicitly states to ban all aspects of alcohol within Nagaland comprehensively.
 This involves prohibiting the sale, production, possession, consumption, import, and export of alcoholic beverages.
-Nagaland has prohibited alcohol since 1989.
+Nagaland has been banned from alcohol since 1989.

 5. Manipur

-Manipur’s (dry states in India) alcohol ban is a partial one, enacted in 1991.
+Manipur’s (dry states in India) alcohol ban is partially enacted in 1991.
 Unlike Nagaland’s complete ban, Manipur prohibits commercial production, sale, and consumption of alcohol except for traditionally brewed beverages consumed by Scheduled Tribes under their customary laws.

 6. Lakshadweep